 1. Old Town – Where to Stay in Quito for your First Visit

-Quito’s Old Town is one of the largest and best-preserved colonial centers in Latin America.
+Quito’s Old Town is one of the largest and best-preserved colonial centers in South America.
 It’s definitely where to stay in Quito for your first visit as you’ll be just a stone’s throw away from the most important landmarks in Ecuador.

 Most of the historical buildings have survived almost unchanged throughout the centuries, earning the Historic Center the title of World Heritage Site by the United Nations.